DanyGames2014/UniTweaks/README.md

 * Death Screen Formatting Fix - Fixes the score color on death screen
 * Breaking Animation Fix - Fixes the breaking animation sometimes not being visible from below
 * ItemStack Rendering Fix - Fixes itemstacks being render below text in containers
+* Hotbar Rendering Fix - Fixes hotbar turning white when looking at entity with no clouds rendering on Fast graphics